FREE GIFT! 108 WAYS TO BALANCE YOUR KID’S CHAKRAS!… LEARN MORE »

-To help her engage in the season, you can invite her to start a new tradition for your family.
-Whether that’s spreading goodwill to others or going to see a holiday performance or taking a walk on Christmas Eve, inspire her to own an experience this year.
+To help them engage in the season, you can invite your tweens to start a new tradition for your family.
+Whether that’s spreading goodwill to others or going to see a holiday performance or taking a walk on Christmas Eve, inspire them to own an experience this year.

-You’ll be showing her you respect her growing up, and you’ll show yourself that there’s still magic and wonder to be enjoyed this time of year.
+You’ll be showing your children you respect them growing up, and you’ll show yourself that there’s still magic and wonder to be enjoyed this time of year.

-She’s also old enough to talk about what traditions she really loves and listen to you and other family members about what traditions you and they love and why.
+Your tweens are also old enough to talk about what traditions they really love and listen to you and other family members about what traditions you and they love and why.

-Navigating your tween’s gift list can be tricky that’s for sure.
-She might be trying to keep up with her friends and have things on her list that you don’t approve of or are out of your price range.
+Navigating your tween’s gift list can be tricky – I get it!
+They might be trying to keep up with their friends and have things on their list that you don’t approve of or are out of your price range.

 Giving experiences instead of gifts is one way that can help eliminate this struggle in your home.
 And the memories of an experience will last a lifetime, unlike some of the items on your tween’s list.

-Who know whatever happened to the purple pager I desperately needed when I was 12, or the limited edition Care Bear I needed (I’d actually love to know where this is!).
+Who knows whatever happened to the purple pager I desperately needed when I was 12, or the limited edition Care Bear I had.to.have.
+(I’d actually love to know where this is!).

 Be kind to yourself and have patience with your tween.
-But, when you start talking to your daughter about what she sees within herself that she’s grateful for, she will start to shift her mindset to value her unique qualities.
+When you start talking to your kids about what they sees within themselves that they’re grateful for, they’ll start to shift their mindset to value their unique qualities.

-Another way to make gratitude a tangible concept is to broaden her perspective to talk about what you’re grateful for in your community and in the world.
+Another way to make gratitude a tangible concept is to broaden your tween’s perspective to talk about what you’re grateful for in your community and in the world.

-Eventually, by making gratitude a regular practice during the holidays and every day, your daughter’s perspective will begin to shift from “what can I get” to “I am grateful for what I have.”
+Eventually, by making gratitude a regular practice during the holidays and every day, your child’s perspective will begin to shift from “what can I get” to “I am grateful for what I have.”

-If you hear chimes of “I’m bored” about five minutes into your school break, then you’ll want to check out the Inner Rainbow Resource Library.
+If you hear chimes of “I’m bored” about five minutes into your school break (if you’re lucky to have even been going to school recently!), then you’ll want my list of 108 Tips for Balancing Your Kid’s Chakras.